 What is GitHub Copilot?

-It’s powered by OpenAI, trained on billions of lines of public code, courtesy of projects hosted on GitHub itself, giving it the ability to have a wide variety of authors and languages to base those suggestions off of.
+It’s powered by OpenAI, trained on billions of lines of public code, courtesy of projects hosted on GitHub itself, giving it the ability to have a wide variety of authors and languages to base those suggestions on.

 How does it work?

-Copilot will typically give suggestions as you type in any scenario, but the two compelling examples that GitHub provides is being able to create a function based off of a comment or based off of the name of the function.
+Copilot will typically give suggestions as you type in any scenario, but the two compelling examples that GitHub provides are being able to create a function based on a comment or based on the name of the function.

 For instance, if I were to write: